carlosfmorenog/CDSMOTE-NONBIN-Sentiment/README.md

 Please reference this method as follows:

-* Moreno-García, C.F., Jayne, C. & Elyan, E.,  Class-Decomposition and Augmentation for Imbalanced Data Sentiment Analysis.
-IJCNN 2021 (Accepted)
+* C. F. Moreno-García, C. Jayne and E. Elyan, "Class-Decomposition and Augmentation for Imbalanced Data Sentiment Analysis," 2021 International Joint Conference on Neural Networks (IJCNN), 2021, pp. 1-7, doi: 10.1109/IJCNN52387.2021.9533603.

+OR USE THE BIBTEX:

+@INPROCEEDINGS{9533603,
+  author={Moreno-García, Carlos Francisco and Jayne, Chrisina and Elyan, Eyad}, booktitle={2021 International Joint Conference on Neural Networks (IJCNN)}, title={Class-Decomposition and Augmentation for Imbalanced Data Sentiment Analysis}, year={2021}, volume={}, number={}, pages={1-7}, doi={10.1109/IJCNN52387.2021.9533603}}